-An on-campus interview is mandatory for Early Decision candidates.
-Off-campus interviews are not accepted.
-Your interview must be completed by November 15 to be considered for Early Decision.
-You are encouraged to sign-up for your interview as soon as possible to ensure that there are appointments available, as all on-campus interview appointment slots are available on a first-come, first-served basis.
+An interview is mandatory for Early Decision candidates.
+On-campus interviews must be completed by November 15 to be considered for Early Decision.
+To request an off-campus interview, Early Decision applicants must submit an application by October 25, and answer the interview question on the application.
+You are encouraged to sign-up for your interview or submit your application as soon as possible to ensure that there are appointments available, as all on-campus interview appointment slots and off-campus location spots are available on a first-come, first-served basis.

 You must sign and return the Early Decision Certification (Supplemental Application) with your Application for Admission directly to the Office of Admissions and Financial Aid.
 Your Early Decision Certification will not be transmitted by Credential Assembly Service.
 You will be notified of the Admissions Committee's decision by the end of December.